MooersLab/biological-crystallography-voice-in/README.md

 See [Voice Computing section of landing page](https://github.com/MooersLab/MooersLab?tab=readme-ov-file#voice-computing).
 You will want to include the library of contractions at a minimum to eliminate them from your formal prose.

-You will likely want the [Jupyter related library]() for running Jupyter notebooks by voice command.
+You will likely want the [Jupyter markdown library](https://github.com/MooersLab/markdown-jupyter-voice-in) for writing prose in Markdown cells by voice command and the [Jupyter commands library](https://github.com/MooersLab/jupyter-voice-in) for running commands in code cells including line and cell magics.

 ## Rules for developing voice commands